zzhikai/tp/docs/DeveloperGuide.md

 title: Developer Guide
 ---

+## **Table of Contents**
+* Table of Contents
+{:toc}

+--------------------------------------------------------------------------------------------------------------------

+## **Introduction**

+**What is LinkedOUT?**

 LinkedOUT is the only application that any experienced recruiter needs.
 LinkedOUT allows recruiters to keep track of many applicants, and the job they applied for.
 You can store their contact details, skills and the round of their application, all in one place.

 LinkedOUT helps recruiters manage the multiple job applications they may receive on a daily basis.
 With many applications, it may be difficult to keep track of each applicant and which application round they are currently at.

 Thus, LinkedOUT aims to improve a recruiter's experience.
 LinkedOUT presents recruiters with the ability to flag important applicants, edit applicants easily and search for them with ease.

-LinkedOUT comes with a Command Line Interface (*CLI*) as well as a Graphical User Interface (*GUI*) in order to provide recruiters a more streamlined experience.
+LinkedOUT comes with a Command Line Interface *CLI* as well as a Graphical User Interface *GUI* in order to provide recruiters a more streamlined experience.

-## **Table of Contents**
-* Table of Contents
-{:toc}

---------------------------------------------------------------------------------------------------------------------

-## **Who is this Developer Guide for?**
+**Who is this Developer Guide for?**

-This user guide is meant for developers who wish to learn about the design decisions and implementation of our application.
+This developer guide is meant for those who wish to understand the architecture and design considerations of LinkedOUT.
-The target audience of our application are recruiters who are looking to incorporate this app into their daily workflows.

 Certain technical terms are specified in *italics*.
 If you need to reference what they mean, you can do so by referring to our [Glossary](https://ay2122s2-cs2103t-t09-2.github.io/tp/DeveloperGuide.html#glossary).